tsani/jerrington.me/pages/misc.md

 Random thoughts that pass through my head.

+  * _The Paradox of the Real Line™_

+    Despite being a complete ordered field, satisfying a lot of algebraic and relational properties and hence being very structured from a model-theoretic point of view, the real line *feels* very unstructured and ad hoc.

   * Many activists in my experience believe something to the effect that certain ideologies should not be allowed to have a platform.
     In other words, it should be illegal to speak about certain things.